illuminatedwax/pesterchum/readme.txt

 - Smilies.
 We've added about 30-40 smilies from the forums.
 There is a list later on in this readme.

+FAQ
+---
+Q: Can we have different chum rolls for different users?
+A: No. Instead what we're going to do in a later update is make chum groups to organize people in your list.

+Q: Can we delete profiles?
+A: Yes.
+Go to the profiles directory and delete the corresponding username file.

+Q: You should make it so you can ban specific time frames in memos.
+A: This was too complicated to implement, and I don't have the UI quite figured out.
+This will probably go in a future update.

 DOCUMENTATION
 -------------